-Sustainability Commentary Impact Mitigation Post objective Mitigation A) Protection of The site lies adjacent to the designated village of Halberton.
-The -1 Policy S9 'Environment' and 0 the natural site falls within the 'Lowland Plains' landscape character area DM1 'High Quality Design' in environment which is typified as being an open, low lying flat landscape which the Local Plan Review would is agriculturally prosperous.
-The Great Western Canal provide some mitigation Conservation Area and local nature reserve lies to the west of the therefore a neutral effect is site but there are no European wildlife sites or SSSI designations considered. in close proximity.
+Su stainability Commentary Impact Mitigation Post ob jective Mitigation Protection of the natural environment The site lies adjacent to the designated village of Halberton.
+The site falls within the 'Lowland Plains' landscape character area which is typified as being an open, low lying flat landscape which is agriculturally prosperous.
+The Great Western Canal Conservation Area and local nature reserve lies to the west of the site but there are no European wildlife sites or SSSI designations in close proximity.
 The site would be relatively enclosed within the landscape due to its location between 'The Pethers' and 'Lagunas' and its position directly opposite the new housing development Cordwents View.
-Given the sites location in relation to existing settlement but its proximity to the Great Western Canal Conservation Area and local nature reserve, a slight negative effect is considered.
-B) Protection There are no heritage assets located in close proximity overall a 0 0 and neutral effect is considered. promotion of a quality built and historic environment C) Mitigating The site is located in flood zone 1 the lowest level of flood risk. -1 Mitigation is provided by a +1 the effects of Based on evidence set out in the SFRA there may be some policy requirement in the Local climate residual flood risk from the Grand Western Canal.
-The site could Plan Review which seeks the change contribute to surface water run off without appropriate provision of a Sustainable
+Given the sites location in relation to existing settlement but its proximity to the Great Western -1 Policy S9 'Environment' and DM1 'High Quality Design' in the Local Plan Review would provide some mitigation therefore a neutral effect is considered.
+0 B) Protection Canal Conservation Area and local nature reserve, a slight negative effect is considered.
+There are no heritage assets located in close proximity overall a 0 0 and promotion of a quality built and historic environment neutral effect is considered.
+C) Mitigating the effects of climate change The site is located in flood zone 1 the lowest level of flood risk.
+Based on evidence set out in the SFRA there may be some residual flood risk from the Grand Western Canal.
+The site could contribute to surface water run off without appropriate -1 Mitigation is provided by a policy requirement in the Local Plan Review which seeks the provision of a Sustainable +1

-Sus tainability Commentary Impact Mitigation Post
+Sust ainability Commentary Impact Mitigation Post

-obj ective Mitigation
+obje ective Mitigation

 mitigation measures.
 Halberton has access to a bus service which Urban Drainage Scheme to

 could help reduce car travel and therefore carbon emissions. deal with all surface water

 Given the potential issues around flooding but the benefit of a from development and

 bus service, on balance a slight negative effect is considered. arrangements for future

 maintenance.
 Appropriate

 mitigation measures should be

 incorporated into the design of

 development to respond to

 flood risk from the Grand

 Western Canal.
 Given the

 mitigation of flood risk a slight

 positive effect is considered as

 there is the benefit of a bus

 service in Halberton.

-D) Safeguarding Development option is located on greenfield land.
+D) S Safeguarding Development option is located on greenfield land.
 The site is -2 -2

-and located on grade 1 excellent quality agricultural land.
+ā and located on grade 1 excellent quality agricultural land.
 Given the

-minimising loss of Grade 1 excellent quality agricultural land but the
+r minimising loss of Grade 1 excellent quality agricultural land but the

-resource use relatively small scale of the site, a negative effect is considered.
+r resource use relatively small scale of the site, a negative effect is considered.

-E) Promoting No impact.
+E) F Promoting No impact.
 0 0

-economic
+e economic

-growth and
+Ę growth and

-employment
+e employment

-F) Supporting No Impact.
+F) S Supporting No Impact.
 0 0